-Prior to the hearing, the panel will review the documentation provided by the Principal/Head Teacher and may request any additional information they deem necessary.
+Prior to the hearing, the panel will review the documentation provided by the Principal/Head Teacher/complainant and may request any additional information they deem necessary.
+The panel may also invite any persons who could provide relevant information relating to the complaint and/or its handling at the previous stage of the procedure (notably the person who investigated it).
 The panel will also ensure that any witnesses they require to be present are requested to attend.